carbon-language/carbon-lang/mlir/docs/DataLayout.md

     types.

 Built-in types are handled specially to decrease the overall query cost.
+Similarly, built-in `ModuleOp` supports data layouts without going through the interface.

 ## Usage

 ### Scoping

-Following MLIR's nested structure, data layout properties are _scoped_ to regions belonging to specific operations that implement the `DataLayoutOpInterface`.
+Following MLIR's nested structure, data layout properties are _scoped_ to regions belonging to either operations that implement the `DataLayoutOpInterface` or `ModuleOp` operations.
 Such scoping operations partially control the data layout properties and may have attributes that affect them, typically organized in a data layout specification.

 Types may have a different data layout in different scopes, including scopes that are nested in other scopes such as modules contained in other modules.
 At the same time, within the given scope excluding any nested scope, a given type has fixed data layout properties.
 Types are also expected to have a default, "natural" data layout in case they are used outside of any operation that provides data layout scope for them.
-This ensure data layout queries always have a valid result.
+This ensures that data layout queries always have a valid result.

 ### Compatibility and Transformations